After the Lights Go Out

 "After the Lights Go Out" is a country music song written by Warner Mack (credited to his real name, Warner McPherson) and originally released in 1973.
-It was later re-recorded by American country music singer Ricky Van Shelton.
+It was later recorded by American country music singer Ricky Van Shelton.
 It was released in November 1991 as the third single from his album Backroads.
 The song peaked at #13 on the U.S. country chart and at #8 in Canada.